 Personalized ads that impressed

-We also leveraged our ABM platform’s personalized ads to ensure we stayed top of mind.
+We also leveraged ads with our ABM platform’s personalization capabilities to ensure we stayed top of mind.
 These ABM B2B ads pulled the company name into the ad unit itself, ensuring that we grabbed their attention.
 We saw immediate results here, as our CPA decreased by 42% with these targeted ads (compared to a test group that saw non-company-specific ads).

 STEP 3: Getting prospects “over the line”

 Sales had asked for our help pushing stalled decision makers from Pre-Launch to Live/Closed-Won.
 There were numerous reasons why an opportunity would be “stuck,” so we needed to speak directly to how easy it was to get started and show how our current customers had seen success with our platform (creating a bit of FOMO, if you will).

 The final push: direct mail